george-brand/sphinx_test/README.md

 # sphinx_test

 Sphinx is a tool that can be used to auto-generate code documentation in several formats including HTML.
-I followed this [sphinx tutorial](https://www.sphinx-doc.org/en/master/tutorial/index.html) to get familiar with the features, pushed the files to my GitHub repository and published the auto-generated HTML files to a static site using GitHub pages.
+I followed this [sphinx tutorial](https://www.sphinx-doc.org/en/master/tutorial/index.html) to get familiar with the features, pushed the files to my GitHub repository and published the auto-generated HTML files to a [static site](https://george-brand.github.io/sphinx_test/) using `GitHub Pages`.

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.